Chevy Chase: Early life

 As a child, Chase vacationed at Castle Hill, the Cranes' summer estate in Ipswich, Massachusetts.
 Chase's parents divorced when he was four; his father remarried into the Folgers coffee family, and his mother remarried twice.
 He has stated that he grew up in an upper middle class environment and that his adoptive maternal grandfather did not bequeath any assets to Chase's mother when he died.
-In a 2007 biography, Chase stated that he was physically and psychologically abused as a child by his mother and stepfather, John Cederquist.
+In a 2007 biography, Chase stated that he was physically and psychologically abused as a child by his mother and stepfather, Dr. John Cederquist, a psychoanalyst.
+In that biography, he said, "I lived in fear all the time, deathly fear."
+Abuse he was subjected to as a child included being awakened in the middle of the night by his mother to be slapped repeatedly across the face, lashes to the backs of his legs, punches to the head by his stepfather, and being locked in a bedroom closet for hours.
+As a punishment for being suspended from school at the age of 14, Chase was locked in a basement for several days.
 Both of his parents died in 2005.

 Chase was educated at Riverdale Country School, an independent day school in the Riverdale neighborhood of The Bronx, New York City, before being expelled.
 He ultimately graduated as valedictorian in 1962 from the Stockbridge School, an independent boarding school in the town of Stockbridge, Massachusetts.
 At Stockbridge, he was known as a practical joker with an occasional mean streak.
 He attended Haverford College during the 1962–1963 term, where he was noted for slapstick comedy and an absurd sense of physical humor, including his signature pratfalls and "sticking forks into his orifices".
-During a 2009 interview on the Today show, he ostensibly verified the oft-publicized urban legend that he was expelled for harboring a cow in his fourth floor room, although his former roommate David Felson asserted in a 2003 interview that Chase left for academic reasons.
+During a 2009 interview on the Today show, he ostensibly verified the oft-publicized urban legend that he was expelled for harboring a cow in his fourth floor room, although his former roommate David Felsen asserted in a 2003 interview that Chase left for academic reasons.
 Chase transferred to Bard College in Annandale-on-Hudson, New York, where he studied a pre-med curriculum and graduated in 1967 with a Bachelor of Arts in English.

 Chase did not enter medical school, which meant he was subject to the military draft.
-Chase was not drafted, and when he appeared in January 1989 as the first guest of the just-launched late-night The Pat Sajak Show, he said he had "convinced" his draft board he deserved a 4-F classification by "'falsely' claiming, among other things, that he had homosexual tendencies".
+Chase was not drafted, and when he appeared in January 1989 as the first guest of the just-launched late-night The Pat Sajak Show, he said he had tricked his draft board into believing he deserved a 4-F classification by falsely claiming that he had "homosexual tendencies".

-He played drums with the college band The Leather Canary, headed by school friends Walter Becker and Donald Fagen.
-Chase has called the group "a bad jazz band"; Becker and Fagen later founded the successful group Steely Dan.
-Chase has perfect pitch.
-He played drums and keyboards for a rock band called Chamaeleon Church, which recorded one album for MGM Records before disbanding in 1969.
-To give the album a more soft-rock sound, producer Alan Lorber made several alterations in the mixing, including the muting of Chase's bass drum, and Chase was reportedly incensed when he heard the final mix.
+While at Bard, Chase played drums in a band called The Leather Canary.
+The other two members, Walter Becker and Donald Fagen, went on to found Steely Dan.
+He also played drums and keyboards for a band called Chamaeleon Church, which recorded one album for MGM Records before disbanding.